IT'S OFFICIAL: The Villain Is NOT A REMAKE Of Face/Off Says Kichcha Sudeep!

 One of the famous movie critics asked Sudeep on Twitter if The Villain was a remake of Face/Off to which Kichcha Sudeep denied.
 The actor has sarcastically denied the claims and has asked people to wait patiently for the movie to release.

-Shooting In Chikkamagaluru
+Shooting In Mangalore

-As of now, the film team of The Villain is in Chikkamagaluru for their last schedule of filming.
+As of now, the film team of The Villain is in Mangalore for their last schedule of filming.
 A song sequence between Sudeep and Amy Jackson is being filmed there.
 After the wrap of the final schedule, the film will enter post-production.
 According to our sources, the film might release in early 2018.